bartbutenaers/node-red-contrib-deepspeech/README.md

 + Currently the SOX library will convert the audio sample to the required format.
 Perhaps this should be put in a separate node...
 + The 2830-3980-0043.wav file has been downloaded from Mozilla's releases [page](https://github.com/mozilla/DeepSpeech/releases/download/v0.3.0/audio-0.3.0.tar.gz).
 + The installation procedure could be simplified, by adding the training data to this repository (so it would be installed automatically).
 However it is quite large, and for other languages [extra files](https://github.com/mozilla/DeepSpeech#common-voice-training-data) are needed.

+## Hardware
+From the Deepspeech releases [page](https://github.com/mozilla/DeepSpeech/releases), it seems following hardware is currently supported:
++ OS X 10.10, 10.11, 10.12, 10.13 and 10.14
++ Linux x86 64 bit with a modern CPU (Needs at least AVX/FMA)
++ Linux x86 64 bit with a modern CPU + NVIDIA GPU (Compute Capability at least 3.0, see NVIDIA docs)
++ Raspbian Stretch on Raspberry Pi 3
++ ARM64 built against Debian/ARMbian Stretch and tested on LePotato boards

+However from the above test, we can conclude the Raspberry Pi 3 is not powerful to support real-time SST conversion.
+And the systems with NVIDIA GPU are a quite expensive for lots of hobbyist Node-RED users.
+There exist some other dedicated affordable hardware, however that hardware is **not** supported by Deepspeech at the moment.
+Some examples:
++ Intel Movidius neural network USB stick: see [issue](https://github.com/mozilla/DeepSpeech/issues/1299).
++ RockPro-64-AI board with artificial-intelligence processor: see [issue](https://github.com/mozilla/DeepSpeech/issues/1346).

+## Conclusion
+As soon as Deepspeech can be executed real-time with less system resources, I will continue development on this Node-RED node...